Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 <code>setwd("File Path to Data")</code>

-To use the right file path, right click your data from the folder view, click the option for more information, and copy the the file path.
+To use the correct file path, right click your data from the folder view, click the option for more information, and copy the the file path.
+When you want to run a piece of code, highlight it, and then click the run button on the top right of the script window.

 ---